Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Methodology of Analyzing Hallucinations

 \subsection{Models and Setups}

 We conduct experiments primarily using the Qwen2.5-1.5B model \citep{qwen2.5}.
-As supplementary validation, we also perform partial experiments on Qwen3-8B \citep{qwen3technicalreport} and Llama3.2-1B \citep{grattafiori2024llama3herdmodels} to assess generalization across model scales and architectures, with their results provided in Appendix \ref{app:different_models}.
+As supplementary validation, we also perform key experiments on Llama3.2-1B \citep{grattafiori2024llama3herdmodels}, Qwen3-8B-Base \citep{qwen3technicalreport} and Qwen2.5-32B \citep{qwen2.5} to assess generalization across model scales and architectures, with their results provided in Appendix \ref{app:different_models}.

 As our experiments are conducted on base models, we first apply SFT to endow them with the ability to answer questions in the evaluation sets.
 For QA analysis, SFT is conducted solely on knowledge QA data, whereas for reasoning, the model is trained jointly on both task types to ensure general reasoning competence.